FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Related Work

 \textbf{Open-world} ~Practical scenarios entail inferring in an open world - where the classes and number of classes are unknown to the learner.
-Few-shot, continual, and traditional supervised learning setups assume that test samples can only be from training classes.
-Previous works explored static open-world recognition~\citep{liu2019large, bendale2015towards} and the related problem of out-of-distribution detection~\citep{hendrycks2016baseline}. \litw presents a natural integration of sequential and open-world learning where the learner must identify new classes and update its known set of classes throughout the stream.
+Few-shot, continual, and traditional supervised learning setups assume that test samples can only come from known classes.
+Previous works explored static open-world recognition~\citep{liu2019large,bendale2015towards,kong2021opengan,vaze2021open,radford2021learning} and the related problem of out-of-distribution detection~\citep{hendrycks2016baseline,Masana2018metric,Lee2018simple}. \litw is a natural integration of sequential and open-world learning where the learner must identify new classes and update its known class set throughout the stream.

-\textbf{X-Shot} ~Learning from few examples for some classes is an intrinsic aspect of the real-world.
-As discussed earlier in section~\ref{para:sequential}, few-shot learning is a consequence of learning sequentially.
-Learning from large, uniform datasets~\citep{russakovsky2015imagenet,lin2014microsoft} has been the primary focus of supervised learning, although recently few-shot learning has become a popular subfield~\citep{Ravi2017,hariharan2017low, oreshkin2018tadam, sun2019meta}.

-While few-shot learning is a step towards more generally applicable ML methods, the framework has assumptions that arguably do not hold in most settings.
-The experimental setup for few-shot is typically the $n$-shot $k$-way evaluation.
-Models are trained on base classes during \emph{meta-training} and then tested on novel classes during \emph{meta-testing}.
-The $n$-shot $k$-way experimental setup is limited in two respects. $n$-shot $k$-way assumes that a model will always be given exactly n examples for k classes at test time which is an unrealistic assumption.
-Secondly, most works only evaluate 5-way scenarios with 1, 5, and 10 shots.
-Most settings have a mix of classes from both the high and low data regime.
-Expecting all classes to have less than 10 samples is unreasonable.

-\litw naturally integrates the few-shot problem into its framework by sequentially presenting data from a long tail distribution and evaluates systems across a spectrum of shots and way numbers.
-Our experimental results on representative few-shot methods indicate that such methods are over-fitting to the few-shot framework which validates the need for a more general framework such as \litw.